HCC7952889662/SSTA_Learning/README.md

 ### This repostory is for SSTA team in EE595 at University of Southern California.

 ## Members and Collaborative Team
-Project Instructors: Shahin Nazarian and MohammadSaeed Abrishami
+Project Instructors: Shahin Nazarian and Mohammad Saeed Abrishami

 Team Members:
 * [Zhiyu Chen(Andrew)](https://github.com/Zhiyu-Chen-Github)